 Revenue from project is recognised by reference to the stage of completion when it can be measured reliably.
-The stage of completion is determined by surveys of work performed.
+The stage of completion is determined based on proportion of total contract costs incurred to-date and the estimated costs to complete.